 Many Firme Coding members didn't even know how to use a computer - now they're all tech savvy!
-For example, one member who couldn't search the web or use digital tools before the program is pursuing his master's degree online at the University of Southern California.
+For example, one member who couldn't search the web or use digital tools before the programme is pursuing his master's degree online at the University of Southern California.

-What most people view as simple - things like accessing iCloud on iPhone, iPad, and Mac - can be game changers for our students.
-They're more comfortable using tools like iMovie, Apple Podcasts, and Keynote to create their content and tell their stories.
+What most people view as simple - things such as accessing iCloud on iPhone, iPad and Mac - can be game changers for our students.
+They're more comfortable using tools such as iMovie, Apple Podcasts and Keynote to create their content and tell their stories.